Jithendiran/OS-explo/electronics.md

 * The clock frequency is chosen based on the **worst-case scenario** (the slowest task).
 This ensures that every operation has enough time to finish before the next "Rising Edge" starts a new cycle.

 --------------------------------------------------------------------TODO
+## Timings

+Voltage don't change it's state instantly, it will slowly moving to new state like water flow

+### Rise time
+* Voltage won't would jump from 0V to 5V instantly, it will increase gradually(think of it like filling a tiny bucket with water)
+* Rise Time ($T_r$): The time it takes a signal to go from 10% to 90% of its final high voltage.

+### Settling Time
+* Settling Time  is the total time it takes for a signal to not just reach its destination, but to stop "shaking" and stay within a steady, usable range.

+* While Rise Time tells you how fast a signal jumps from 0 to 1, Settling Time tells you how long you have to wait before that "1" is stable enough to trust.

+* Settling Time must be finished before your Setup Time window begins

+### Setup Time
+* The minimum amount of time the data signal must be stable before the clock edge arrives.

+### Hold Time
+* The minimum amount of time the data signal must remain stable after the clock edge has passed.
+This ensures the internal latches have fully captured the value.

+### Fall time
+* The counterpart to rise time; it is the time taken to transition from high to low (think of it like draining a tiny bucket)
+* Fall Time ($T_f$): The time it takes a signal to go from 90% to 10% of its high voltage.

+### Propagation Delay

+Electricity moves at nearly the speed of light, but transistors take time to "charge up" and flip.
+This tiny pause—often just a few nanoseconds ($10^{-9}$ seconds) is called Propagation Delay.

+Why it matters: If you have 100 gates in a row, the delay adds up.
+You cannot ask for the answer until the electricity has had enough time to "propagate" through all 100 gates.
+* $T_{plh}$ (Propagation Low-to-High): The time delay when the output transitions from Low to High
+* $T_{phl}$ (Propagation High-to-Low): The time delay when the output transitions from High to Low.
+Measurement: Both are measured from the 50% voltage point of the input to the 50% voltage point of the output.

+### Contamination Delay

+This is similar to Propagation delay
+* It's the minimum time it takes for the output to start changing.
+Before this time circuit hold the previous values, now it started changing.
+Propagation Delay is the maximum delay to take for stable the output, end of the Propagation Delay we should get the stable output

 ### How to calulate clock?

 $$\text{Frequency } = \frac{1 \text{ Cycle}}{\text{"ON/High" time} + \text{"Off/Low" time}}$$